Generative Modeling through Koopman Spectral Analysis: An Operator-Theoretic Perspective: Experiments

-In our KSWGD framework, we set $U \equiv 0$.
-This is not an approximation but rather the mathematically appropriate choice for our task.
-With $U = 0$, the Feynman-Kac formula reduces to the standard Koopman semigroup $\mathcal{K}^t f(x) = \mathbb{E}[f(X_t) \mid X_0=x]$, which computes unconditional expectations over all paths.
-This is precisely what is required for sampling the marginal distribution at the initial time, and predicting future marginal distributions via Koopman propagation.
+This choice is not an approximation but rather the mathematically appropriate choice for our task.
+Importantly, the potential $U$ in the Feynman-Kac formula is distinct from the drift potential $V$ that defines the target distribution $\pi \propto e^{-V}$; the drift potential $V$ is already encoded in the Langevin generator $\mathcal{L} = -\mathcal{A} = \nabla V \cdot \nabla - \Delta$.
+Setting $U = 0$ means that we compute unconditional expectations over paths, which is precisely what is needed for sampling the marginal distribution at $t=0$.
+Specifically, KSWGD targets the distribution of initial conditions $\pi_0$ without conditioning on future behavior, and the pushforward $(\mathcal{T}^t)_\# \pi_0$ gives the marginal distribution at time $t$ without path conditioning.

-A non-zero killing rate $U \neq 0$ would correspond to a different class of problems, such as conditional sampling or rare event simulation, where one seeks initial conditions whose trajectories satisfy certain path-dependent constraints.
-For instance, if $U$ penalizes high interface energy, the resulting distribution would favor initial conditions that lead to low-energy configurations.
-Such extensions, while natural within the Feynman-Kac framework, lie outside the scope of the present work.
+\paragraph{Extension to conditional sampling.} In contrast, $U \neq 0$ would be appropriate for conditional sampling problems, e.g., sampling initial conditions that lead to a specific terminal state such as rare event sampling \citep{weinan2021applied} or importance-weighted path integrals for computing conditional expectations.
+If one seeks initial conditions that evolve toward a specific target set $B\subset\mathbb{R}^d$, the framework naturally extends to $U \neq 0$ via importance sampling:

+However, detailed analysis and development of the framework for $U \neq 0$ are beyond the scope of the current study and represent a promising direction for future research.

+\begin{remark} The linear Feynman-Kac formula may appear to conflict with nonlinear partial differential equations such as the Allen-Cahn equation in Section~\ref{sec:allen_cahn}.
+However, these two equations describe different objects.
+The Allen-Cahn equation governs the evolution of the state $u(x,t)$ and is nonlinear in $u$.
+In contrast, the Feynman-Kac PDE governs the evolution of expected observables $v(x,t) = (\mathcal{T}^t f)(x)$, which is linear in $f$.
+This is precisely the essence of Koopman operator theory; more specifically, a nonlinear dynamical system acting on states induces a linear operator acting on observables.
+See \citep[Section 8.2]{oksendal2003stochastic} for more details. \end{remark}